-Wallets serve many purposes, but their most fundamental role is to create, authenticate, and sign transactions using private keys in a self-custodial manner, while protecting users from vulnerabilities in key management.
+Wallets serve many purposes, but their most fundamental role is to onboard users and provide an interface to sign transactions using private keys in a self-custodial manner, while protecting users from vulnerabilities in key management.
 This basic functionality, though crucial, remains an elusive goal for many wallet solutions.
-In Parts 1 and 2, we introduced Human Keys—a paradigm approach that merges familiar inputs like passwords and biometrics with sophisticated cryptographic techniques to generate secure private keys.
-This method aims to return wallets to their essential purpose while enhancing user experience and security.
+In Parts 1 and 2, we introduced Human Keys—the human intrinsic private key derived from human attributes like passwords and biometrics, combined with a moon math – OPRF, that makes public key infrastructure usable for everyone.
+This method abstracts private key management, and aims to return wallets to their essential purpose with least friction and a security first approach, unseen in wallets today.

 In this third part, we'll delve into the practical applications and use cases of Human Keys, demonstrating how Human Keys can move wallets only for the technically adept—Bob and Alice, to being fully accessible and secure for the average Joe.